DCNM Integration with ServiceNow

 To utilize this functionality, install the DCNM application in the ServiceNow customer instance and provide the DCNM mid-server details.
 Information or data regarding switch details, port details, and alarms, is retrieved to the ServiceNow Configuration Management Database (CMDB) tables.
 By default, data is retrieved every 15 minutes and displayed.

 Details about the switches and ports of each switch are collected from the DCNM inventory.
 The alarms are collected by polling DCNM.
 Alarms are then filtered and categorized based on their type, such as, CPU, MEMORY, POWER, LINKSTATE, EXTERNAL, ICMP, SNMP, and SSH.
 The alarms are then stored in an Events table.
 These events are then used to generate incidents for the CPU, MEMORY, SNMP, and SSH categories.
 The source, description, severity and category of each alarm is stored.
-However, when an alarm ceases to exist in DCNM, the incident that was raised for it is not updated or cleared on the DCNM ServiceNow application.
+When an alarm is cleared on DCNM, it is also cleared on ServiceNow in the next poll cycle.
 When polling of alarms is initiated for the first time, the alarms that were raised in the last seven days are pulled in from DCNM.
+In case there is a gap of more than seven days between collection of alarms, the old alarms are cleared and the polling process is reinitiated.

 The DCNM application on ServiceNow runs scheduled scripts and connects with the mid-server which in turn connects with DCNM to retrieve data.
 DCNM sends the requested data to the mid-server which then passes on the data to the DCNM application on ServiceNow.
 The tables in the DCNM instance on ServiceNow are then populated with this retrieved data.